Home Compare CEG vs TMUS

 Constellation Energy vs T-Mobile US: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with T-Mobile US carrying a narrow edge on growth.
-Constellation Energy still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+T-Mobile US holds the cleaner structural position, with the lead spread across profitability and valuation.
+Constellation Energy does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.